tango-controls/fandango/doc/recipes/CreateNewTangoHost.rst

 Creating a New Host with Fandango
 ---------------------------------

-To create a new host in we will follow the same steps done by Astor:
+To create a new Tango host (an Starter instance managing a collection of servers running in the same network host) we will follow the same steps done by Astor:

-- create a new Starter in tango database
+- Create and launch a new Starter in tango database
-- create the servers that will run in this host
+- Create the servers that will run in this host
+- Launch them using the Starter service
-- assign devices to run-levels in the host
+- Assign devices to permanent run-levels in the host

-Astor locates hosts by searching all tango/admin/* devices:
+Astor locates hosts by searching all Starter devices (named as tango/admin/hostname)

 .. code-block:: python